-Prior to joining Cornell, Austin has worked as a research consultant for a variety of organizations, including the United Nations Development Programme (UNDP), the International Centre for Integrated Mountain Development (ICIMOD), USAID's Paani Program, and Lutheran World Relief.
-In the wake of the 2015 Nepal earthquake, he served for two years as the Director of a volunteer initiative named Rasuwa Relief and continues to lead a collaborative post-disaster archival effort called The Langtang Memory Project.
+Prior to joining Cornell, Austin has worked as a research consultant for a variety of organizations, including the United Nations Development Programme (UNDP), the International Centre for Integrated Mountain Development (ICIMOD), the Paani Program of USAID Nepal, and Lutheran World Relief.
+In the wake of the 2015 Nepal earthquake, he served for two years as the Director of the volunteer initiative Rasuwa Relief and he continues to lead a collaborative post-disaster archival effort called The Langtang Memory Project.

 Austin holds a Master of Environmental Science (MESc) from Yale University and a B.A. in Economics and Studio Art from Dartmouth College.